 LOBBYING TO GOVERNMENT

-On 16 November 2022, NSW passed a Bill making coercive control a criminal offence in domestic (intimate partner) relationships.
-People found guilty under the new law will face up to seven years in jail.
-The offence applies to current or former partner relationships.
+On 16 November 2022, NSW passed a Bill making coercive control a criminal offence in domestic (intimate partner) relationships: Crimes Legislation Amendment (Coercive Control) Act 2022 No 65.

-You can write to your local State or Federal Member of Parliament detailing your cult experience and ask them to seek a change in legislation to make coercive control in cultic groups a criminal offence.
+You can write to your local State or Federal Member of Parliament as well as the federal or your state's Attorney General detailing your cult experience and ask them to seek a change in legislation to make coercive control a criminal offence for cultic groups and groups generally, for example gangs and other seemingly legitimate organisations which use deceptive and coercive recruitment and commit abusive behaviour.

 Below are the contact details for the Australian Attorney General and State Attorneys General whose departments are responsible for introducing Bills into Parliament to instigate changes to the law.